-Once Van der Stel had acquired the 891 morgens of land, he started what would become the country’s wine industry, with Emperors and Kings such as Frederick the Great of Prussia and King of the French Louis Philippe of France buying ‘Constantia Wyn’ at auctions across Europe.
+Once Van der Stel had acquired the 891 morgens of land, he started what would become the country’s wine industry, with Emperors and Kings such as Frederick the Great of Prussia and Louis Phillipe (King of the French) of France buying ‘Constantia Wyn’ at auctions across Europe.
 South Africa’s oldest wine appeared in Jane Austen’s novel ‘Sense and Sensibility’ as a cure for a broken heart and is drunk to lift a character’s spirit in ‘The Mystery of Edwin Drood’ by Charles Dickens.
 It is said to even have soothed Napoleon during his exile on the island of Saint Helena.

 Groot Constantia wine appeared in Jane Austen’s novel ‘Sense and Sensibility’ as a cure for a broken heart.

 Arriving to my appointment with Flor, aka Floricious Beukes, the Viticulturist and Estate Manager at Groot Constantia, we immediately climb into his bakkie, deciding that driving the land as we chat is the best way to go about the time we’re set to spend together.
 He is warm, passionate and very humble.
 His commitment to the land is infectious and his message speaks clearly of the reward being directly linked to effort.

 ‘As a farmer, what you put in, you get out.
 Farming with a real consciousness means you play a direct role in what you will leave behind, as you will one day share the rewards of that effort with future generations’.
 He admits that he is lucky to have the team buy-in, with the CEO and Winemakers speaking the same green language of the heart.